skilled-reflection/skilled-reflection.github.io/book/c00-preface.md

 there is something in the meantime worth maximizing.

-### lesson-preface
-lesson 1
-how to read this book
+## how to read this book

 The purpose of this book is for you to engage your life.

 1-get a pencil and note the time in box A.

 2-in box B, if you
-- did, put "2".
+- did 1, put "2".
-- didn't and felt, "will do, but first let me read on.", put "1".
+- didn't do 1 and felt, "will do, but first let me read on.", put "1".
-- didn't and felt, "that's dumb, strike 1 for this book," put "0".
+- didn't do 1 and felt, "that's dumb, strike 1 for this book," put "0".

 If you wrote 2, you hold curiosity enough to try new things, or lie about it.